Hi, I’m Julie with San Diego Voice and Accent, and in this video you’ll learn about the difference between nasal plosion and the glottal stop.

 His name is Tim Burton.

 I hope this video helped you with your pronunciation of nasal plosion versus the glottal stop.
-Thanks for watching, and let me know how I can help you perfect your American accent!
+Thanks for watching!
+And I'd love to hear from you - contact me to learn how we can work together to perfect your American English pronunciation!